pmunts/muntsos/README.md

   - 1 January 2024 -- I have decided to suspend active development for
     32-bit platforms.
 The 32-bit BeagleBone kernel is frozen at 5.4.106.
     The 32-bit Raspberry Pi 1 and 2 kernels are frozen at 5.15.92.
 The
-    frozen 32-bit kernels and thin servers will still be rebuilt regularly to incorporate userland improvements.
-The
-    **`muntsos-dev`** package has been updated to only pull in 64-bit AArch toolchains.
+    32-bit extensions, kernels and thin servers will still be rebuilt from time to time to incorporate userland improvements.
+The **`muntsos-dev`** package has been updated to only pull in 64-bit AArch toolchains.